-The types of pay structures as described below are multi-graded, broad-graded, broad-banded, job family, career family and pay spine.
+The types of pay structures as described below are narrow-graded, broad-graded, broad-banded, job family, career family and pay spine.
+Some organizations use spot rates for all or some of their employees and although this approach does not constitute a pay structure, it is described below as a feature of some pay systems.
+Spot rate systems can be expanded by developing individual job grades.

-Multi-graded structure
+Narrow-graded structure

-A multi-graded structure, as illustrated in Figure 49.1 (sometimes called a narrow-graded structure) consists of a sequence of job grades into which jobs of broadly equivalent value are placed.
-There may be 10 or more grades and long-established structures, especially in the public sector, may have as many as 18 or even more grades.
+A narrow-graded structure, as illustrated in Figure 46.1, consists of a sequence of job grades into which jobs of broadly equivalent value are placed.
+There may be 10 or more grades and long-established structures, especially in the public sector, may have as many as 18 grades.
 Grades may be defined by a bracket of job evaluation points so that any job for which the job evaluation score falls within the points bracket for a grade would be allocated to that grade.
-Alternatively, grades may be defined by grade definitions or profiles that provide the information required to match jobs set out under job demand factor headings (analytical matching).
+Alternatively, grades may be defined by grade definitions or profiles, which provide the information required to match jobs set out under job demand factor headings (analytical matching).
 This information can be supplemented by reference to benchmark jobs that have been already graded as part of the structure design exercise.

 'Mid-point management' techniques are often used to analyse and control pay policies by comparing actual pay with the reference point that is regarded as the policy pay level.
-'Comparatios' can be used.
-These measure the relationship between actual and policy rates of pay as a percentage.
+'Compa-ratios' can be used to measure the relationship between actual and policy rates of pay as a percentage.
 If the two coincide, the compa-ratio is 100 per cent.
-Compa-ratio analysis can establish how pay practice (actual pay) compares with pay policy (the rate for a person who is fully qualified and competent in his or her job).
+Compa-ratio analysis can be used to establish how pay practice (actual pay) compares with pay policy (the rate for a person who is fully qualified and competent in his or her job).

-The problem with multi-graded structures is that they encourage 'grade drift', ie unjustified upgradings.
+The problem with narrow-graded structures is that they encourage 'grade drift', ie unjustified upgradings.
 This takes place because it is difficult to differentiate between successive grades even with the help of job evaluation.